mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 I post a note to Facebook
 knowing my trans friends,
-at least, will send me support – and they do.
+at least, will send me support – and they do (along with others).
-My brother sees the post on his phone.
+My brother also senses the problem, and he's ready when I come downstairs.
-In the kitchen later,
+In the kitchen,
 he slides up beside me
 and says the one thing that actually helps: